Joseph T. O'Callahan: Military service

 While in active service, O'Callahan reported aboard USS Franklin on March 2, 1945.
 17 days later, the ship was severely damaged at dawn by two bombs from a lone Japanese aircraft.
 The hangar deck immediately became an inferno of exploding gas tanks and ammunition.
 Although wounded by one of the explosions after the attack, Chaplain O'Callahan moved about the exposed and slanting flight deck, administering the last rites to the dying, comforting the wounded, and leading officers and crewmen into the flames to carry hot bombs and shells to the edge of the deck for jettisoning.
 He personally recruited a damage control party and led it into one of the main ammunition magazines to wet it down and prevent its exploding.
 For this action he received the Navy Cross, which he publicly refused (the only man to do so in World War II).
 At the time, it was speculated that O'Callahan was offered the Navy Cross in lieu of the Medal of Honor since his heroic actions on USS Franklin highlighted perceived lapses in leadership by the ship's commanding officer, Captain Leslie E. Gehres, which reflected poorly on the Navy.
 President Harry Truman intervened after the resulting public outcry and the Medal of Honor was awarded to O'Callahan on January 23, 1946.
 He was the first Naval Chaplain so decorated.

-Military awards

 O'Callahan (right) with President Harry S. Truman (center) and other Medal of Honor recipients at their medal presentation ceremony in 1946.